imgag/aiDIVA/doc/aidiva/run_aidiva.md

 <br>

-+ *segmentDuplication* -- Segment duplciation annotation if the variant lies in a segment duplicaiton region.
++ *segmentDuplication* -- Segment duplication annotation if the variant lies in a segment duplication region.
 + *simpleRepeat* -- Simple repeat annotation if the variant lies inside a tandem repeat region.

 <br>